noncomputable/noncomputable.github.io/molecules.md

 We could also decrease the number of arrangements by decreasing the number of possible neighbors for each new atom.
 But even if we only let each new atom choose exactly _one_ existing atom to bond to, the number of possibilities still grows factorially.
 And with that restriction, we can’t even construct cycles, and molecules tend to have lots of cycles!
 So how could it even be possible to decrease the number of possible neighbors below that?

 Maybe if new atoms didn’t have to select a neighbor in the first place.
 That could happen, for example, if its sole neighbor in the graph thus far could always be guaranteed to be the last atom we generated before it.
-But that would generate a tree of atoms extending from the initial atom, and again, we can’t even construct cycles.
+But that would generate a tree of atoms extending from the first one, and again, it can't even construct cycles.
 What to do?

 ### **A Dollop of Domain Knowledge**